FennStatistics/CAMtools_documentation/docs/CAM-App.md

 Analysis part
 ----------------

-The summarized data can be subsequently analyzed and visualized using multiple implemented functions.
+The summarized data can be subsequently analyzed and visualized using multiple implemented modules.
 All the generated graphics / networks and even a report in APA7 format (see below) could be used for articles or reports: